jeertmans/manim-slides/docs/source/gallery.md

 Below are people that used Manim Slides for school presentations.

 ### Casper Algera
-Casper, a Mathematics student from the Netherlands, used Manim Slides to present his bachelor's thesis.
+Casper, a mathematics student from the Netherlands, used Manim Slides to present his bachelor's thesis.
 In his final presentation, he visualised a probabilistic coupling argument related to the Contact Process.
 The slides are available below, and the full presentation can be viewed on [YouTube](https://www.youtube.com/watch?v=ZJhvfCL5MWE).